ordina-jworks/ordina-jworks.github.io/_posts/2019-05-27-Spring-Data-Jdbc.md

 If you do not call the save method in the repository, the changes will not be persisted.

 You also have the choice to update the aggregates using self written queries.
-Like I already mentioned, these queries are executed directly on the JDBC instead of using a Hibernate layer.
+Like I already mentioned, these queries are executed directly on the database, without the use of an abstraction like Hibernate.

-Upating the data is done with the help of the aggregate abstraction where the repository of the aggregate root is responsible for persisting the data of its aggregates.
+Updating the data is done by calling the save method on the repository of the aggregate.
-If you call the save method on the aggregate root, the entire aggregate will be persisted.

 Because Spring Data JDBC does not contain a persistence context like Spring Data JPA, it does not know which part of the aggregate is updated.
 Therefore it will update the aggregate root and delete all the referenced entities and save them all again.
-This has as a downside that sometimes entities will be deleted and saved without that they were changed and could be a waste of resources.
+This has as a downside that sometimes entities will be deleted and inserted event if they were not updated, which could be a waste of resources.
 The big advantage is that you are sure that the entire entity will be up to date after saving the aggregate.

 ##### Examples